How Live Scribes Keep Emergency Departments Running

 Live Scribes for Emergency Departments: Keeping Focus on Care, Not Charts

 Step into any emergency department on a busy evening.
 Alarms beep, stretchers roll, phones ring, and physicians move fast—juggling trauma cases, complex diagnoses, and split-second decisions.
-Amid this controlled chaos, there’s someone quietly ensuring that every detail, every vital sign, and every provider order is accurately captured: the live scribe for emergency departments.
+Amid this controlled chaos, however, there’s someone quietly ensuring that every detail, every vital sign, and every provider order is accurately captured: the live scribes for emergency departments.

 Why Documentation Defines the Emergency Department